myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/scalability/gpu_profiling.md

 # GPU Profiling
-This section explains how to profile GPUs to design a better performent code.
+This section explains how to profile GPUs to design a better performant code.
 GPU profiling helps to get some insights of GPUs behavior to identify and fix performance bottlenecks.
 The following steps are performed iteratively until achieving the desired performance:
 * Profile the code
 * Analyze the traces to identify the possible performance bottlenecks
 * Fix the bottlenecks and optimize the code.